AA-Turner/cpython/Doc/c-api/memory.rst

       :c:type:`PyMemAllocatorEx` and a new ``calloc`` field was added.

-.. c:type:: PyMemAllocatorDomain
+.. c:enum:: PyMemAllocatorDomain

    Enum used to identify an allocator domain.
 Domains:

    .. c:namespace:: NULL

-   .. c:macro:: PYMEM_DOMAIN_RAW
+   .. c:enumerator:: PYMEM_DOMAIN_RAW

       Functions: